Listed below are policies the University has adopted to ensure the health, safety, and well-being of the campus community.

 Step 1: A charge for violation may be placed against any student by any other student or by a member of the University community by giving written notice of the charge signed by the complainant to the Office of Student Affairs.

 Step 2: The Office of Student Affairs shall give notice of the specific charges against the student, in writing.
-The notice shall clearly indicate the offense with specific reference to the violated regulation and shall indicate the time and place of the hearing.
-The notice shall be presented to the accused at least five (5) days prior to the hearing.
+The notice shall clearly indicate the offense with specific reference to the violated regulation and shall indicate the time and place of the initial meeting with the Director of Judicial Affairs.
+If the student/organization requests a hearing, a separate notice shall be presented to the accused at least five (5) days prior to the hearing.
 In extreme cases, the five-day notification period may be waived if deemed necessary by the Vice President for Student Affairs.
 A student may waive, in writing, the requirement of a hearing.
 In such cases, the hearing body will consider the evidence (please see above for further reference).
 If the student does not waive the requirements of a hearing and does not appear for such a hearing, his/her case will be considered by the hearing body and a decision will be rendered in his/her absence.

 Step 3: The Office of Student Affairs shall insure that any student charged with violating University rules and regulations has, prior to appearing before the Judicial Board, been presented with a statement defining the composition and authority of the Judicial Board.